Dinamikos/Q7/HPC/Parallelization_ML_Algorithm/dataset_refactoring.md

-# instructions to refactor the dataset
+# Instructions to refactor the dataset

 1. read the dataset you can use pandas df.read_csv()